FlyingPhantom/bc250-documentation/README.md

 # About
 This page is for documentation and information on the ASRock/AMD BC-250, and about running it as a general purpose PC.
+Based on the original documentation found [here](https://github.com/mothenjoyer69/bc250-documentation).
 These are compute units sold in a 4u rackmount chassis for the purpose of crypto mining.
 Thankfully everyone who bought these for that purpose lost a lot of money and is selling them off for cheap!

 # Hardware info
 - Features an AMD BC250 APU, codenamed 'Ariel', a cut-down variant of the APU in the PS5.
 It integrates 6x Zen 2 cores, at up to 3.49GHz (ish), as well as a 24CU RDNA2 iGPU (Codename 'cyan-skillfish').
 The standard PS5 SoC has 36CUs.